Kleiner Auersberg

-The Kleiner Auersberg is only partly wooded and its summit is thus a good viewing point.
-In good visibility the views extend as far as the Kreuzberg in the east, Dreistelzberg and Spessart in the southwest as far as the Vogelsberg in the northwest.
-In very good visibility the Taunus and the skyscrapers of Frankfurt am Main are visible.
+Partially wooded, the summit of the Kleiner Auersberg offers unobstructed views.
+Under favorable weather conditions, visibility extends to the Kreuzberg to the east, Dreistelzberg and the Spessart to the southwest, and the Vogelsberg to the northwest.
+On exceptionally clear days, the Taunus and the skyscrapers of Frankfurt am Main are visible.

 The Kleiner Auersberg lies within the Wildflecken Training Area, established in 1938.
 The entire terrain is a military out-of-bounds area.
 The only opportunity for civilians to climb the Kleiner Auersberg is on the two Volkswandertage ("people's walking days"), which take place annually on a summer weekend.
 Due to the good views, usually one of the prescribed routes leads to the summit.
 A good two kilometres east-northeast rises the slightly higher and densely wooded Großer Auersberg.
 Neither should be confused with the Auersberg near Hilders in the Hessian part of the Rhön.